-If you had £80,000 foreign income and gains in the tax year and you remitted £70,000 to the UK, your 'unremitted' foreign income and gains for the tax year would be £10,000.
+If you had £80,000 foreign income and/or gains in the tax year and you remitted £70,000 to the UK, your unremitted foreign income and/or gains for the tax year would be £10,000.

-If you do not currently receive a Self Assessment return and want to claim the remittance basis you will need to ask HMRC for a return and for any supplementary pages you require.
+If you do not currently receive a Self Assessment tax return and want to claim the remittance basis you will need to ask HMRC for a return and for any supplementary pages you require.

-You should ask your own tax office or, if you do not have a tax office, any HMRC office, to issue the forms to you.
-Details of your local HMRC office can be found in the Phone Book or www.hmrc.gov.uk
+You should ask any tax office or any HMRC helpline to issue the forms to you.
+Details of the HMRC helpline can be found in The Phone Book or www.hmrc.gov.uk

-As losses on overseas assets are relevant to chargeable gains, any claim to offset losses is made on the SA108 Capital Gains supplementary pages of a Self Assessment return.
+As losses on overseas assets are relevant to chargeable gains, any claim to offset losses is made on the SA108 Capital Gains supplementary pages of a Self Assessment tax return.
 You can make the election in the white space provided on the form.